 If the contents of a bookshelf say a lot about their owner, it follows that any selection of New York books on the city’s many shelves will say as much about their respective New Yorkers.
 Sure, all denizens may have curated their collections to cover the bases in case parents or pals judge their taste in literature, but what about scoring points with a local in urban development or a native who pines for the grit of the ’70s?
-Here, TONY does the work for you; what follow are nine culturally enlightened New York books, bound to earn you cred from city dwellers from all walks of life.
+Here, Time Out New York does the work for you; what follow are nine culturally enlightened New York books, bound to earn you cred from city dwellers from all walks of life.

 The Power Broker: Robert Moses and the Fall of New York by Robert Caro

 Twentieth-century developer Moses is the man responsible for much of the NYC infrastructure we all know today.
 This urban-planning potentate rigged the city for his own pleasure, ignoring elected government bodies at his leisure.
 (He was particularly fond of building expressways through neighborhoods and encouraging urban sprawl via the promotion of highways.)
 This mammoth Pulitzer winner by Robert Caro—who recently published Lyndon Johnson: The Passage of Power—is altogether worthy but daunting; your guests may not even be strong enough to pick it up off the shelf.
 They’ll have to assume, however, that you understand the city—and Moses’s contentious relationship with its people, physical form and elected leaders—better than they do.